kadiremr3/Flutter/Library App with GetX/README.md

 This is a simple library app created by me.
-I benefited from Firebase and GetX Package in this app.
+I have benefited from Firebase and GetX Package in this app.

 Screenshots of the App